-The Stage 1 Development will require the construction of one 3,700 m runway with a width of 60 m in the north-western half of the site, on a south-west/north-east 05/23 orientation with a single full-length parallel taxiway as a minimum and connecting taxilanes.
+The Stage 1 Development will require the construction of one 3,700 m runway in the north-western half of the site, on a south-west/north-east 05/23 orientation4 with a single full-length parallel taxiway as a minimum and connecting taxilanes.
 The Stage 1 Development is planned to be capable of handling both domestic and international services.